zalyoung/gitlab-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 ## Anatomy of a JTBD Canvas

-A Job to be Done Canvas is a way to arrange all of the elements of a [Job Performer's](/handbook/product/ux/jobs-to-be-done/#job-performer-who-do-you-want-to-innovate-for) [Main Job](#main-jobs) in an easy to read format, well-suited for iteration, sharing, and documentation.
-We use canvases throughout our [JTBD playbook](/handbook/product/ux/jobs-to-be-done/jtbd-playbook), as part of our [FigJam template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=7nzgsnW0igvXKwjr-1).
+A Job to be Done Canvas organizes the elements of a [Job Performer's](/handbook/product/ux/jobs-to-be-done/#job-performer-who-do-you-want-to-innovate-for) [Main Job](#main-jobs) for easy iteration, sharing, and documentation.
+We use canvases in our [JTBD playbook](/handbook/product/ux/jobs-to-be-done/jtbd-playbook) within our [FigJam template](https://www.figma.com/file/Z4lsAOLH1ANN3pstQFYgSk/Jobs-to-be-done----Playbook-Template?type=whiteboard&node-id=0%3A1&t=7nzgsnW0igvXKwjr-1).
-Each canvas has a number of different sections which combine to provide a **holistic picture of a Job Performer's Main Job**.
-It can be a bit daunting, so here’s an explanation of each section:

 ![JTBD canvas](JTBD_Canvas.png)

 ### **The Domain:** Where do you want to innovate?

-To innovate effectively, start by ensuring you're working in the right area of your Stage Group.
-Deciding this up front will help determine Who you're going to innovate for and then what they're trying to get done.
+Start by identifying the relevant area within your Stage Group to help determine who you're innovating for and what they need to accomplish.

 ### **Job Performer:** Who do you want to innovate for?